flashnuke/BinanceExtensionCPP/README.md

 # Intro

 This library is an extension for the API of Binance.
 It is designed for writing trading algorithms on Binance.
-<br />The design is delibaretly attempting to reduce runtime execution, by using methods such as CRTP and the `Params` object; no virtual classes/methods are used in this library.
+<br />The design is delibaretly attempting to reduce execution time during runtime, by using methods such as CRTP and the `Params` object; no virtual classes/methods are used in this library.
 <br /> More performance boosting features are planned to be added in the future.
 One of them is `constexpr` for string concatenation after the release of C++20.
 # Dependencies